SurenBono/cc/README.md

 .. its just like testosterone levels
 .. but so far only experience getting 2 loyalty block worth 1 VRSC *2
-.. there is no way i can explain s winning a block just mining on the phone .. its just a lucky pooly
+.. there is no way i can explain winning 2 block just mining on the phone in 5 months time.. its just a lucky pooly thingy

 ----------------------------
 ```console